 How to create a sequence diagram

 Sequence diagrams map out complex architecture, but they can be surprisingly easy to create.
-Sequence diagrams are a popular subset to UML, so if you’re new to the topic, use our sequence diagram tutorial to familiarize yourself and find different ways you can use sequence diagrams to map out your technical process and infrastructure.
+Sequence diagrams are a popular subset to UML, so if you’re new to the topic, use our sequence diagram tool to familiarize yourself and find different ways you can use sequence diagrams to map out your technical process and infrastructure.

 If you’re new to UML altogether, use our guide to answer questions such as "What is UML?" and "How can I use it?"
 Once you're prepared with a diagramming program like Lucidchart, it's time to start drawing.